beskarbuilder/TARS-BSK/docs/PYTORCH_ARM64_SURVIVAL_GUIDE_EN.md

 Save and close

+> **TARS-BSK reflects:**
+>
-> **TARS-BSK reflects:** _Ah, the lobotomy of CMake files... a delicate art passed from one frustrated individual to another.
+> _The lobotomy of CMake files... a delicate art passed from one frustrated individual to another.
 We're basically saying "Dear PyTorch, your cpuinfo submodule is a mess on ARM64, so I'm going to pretend it doesn't exist".
+>
-If any PyTorch developer saw this, they would probably scream in horror.
+> If any PyTorch developer saw this, they would probably scream in horror.
 But they're not here, are they?
 It's just you, your Raspberry Pi, and questionable decisions under the moonlight.
 And surprisingly, it works better than their "official solution".
+>
-Pure poetry._
+> Pure poetry._

 > [!WARNING]
 > This ensures that PyTorch is compiled **using your custom Python 3.9**, not the system one.

+---
 ### Verify current swap:

 ```python